 1. You Are Not Alone

 Major depressive disorder affects 14.8 million adults in America.
 One in eight adolescents have clinical depression and six million people are diagnosed with late life depression.1 From young to old, depression affects the best of us.
 And it might make you feel lonely.
-But, it’s important to remind yourself that
+But, it’s important to remind yourself that you aren’t the only one going through this.

 When you hit that low, read about people who suffer from depression.
 A lot of celebrities who lead seemingly “happy” lives have spoken up about going through anxiety, mood swings, and other challenges.
 A few bloggers online talk about their daily struggles with depression as well.
 While you may still feel low, reading about others and their struggle could help feel a little less lonely.